mariatorrentedev/eCannab-server/README.md

 # eCannaB API

-eCannab is the v1 application created for CBD wholesale sellers looking to start their business online, in a simple and efficient way, by creating their own website.
+eCannab IS NOT AN ECOMMERCE platform, is the v1 application created for CBD wholesale sellers looking to start their online business, in a simple and efficient way, by creating their own website, adding products and resources to it, and providing a registration system to their customers so that they can navigate privatly to see the resources, and add products to the cart.
+(Orders made by customers cooming soon)

 As a user, you will have the option to:

 - Register and Login.
-- Create/Edit/Delete your site.
+- Create/Edit/Delete your site, with your own subdomain.
 - Create/Edit/Delete/Add Products to your site.
-- Create/Edit/Delete/Add Rrsources to your site.
+- Create/Edit/Delete/Add Resources to your site.
-- Have Customers that login on your site to be able to add products to the cart.
+- Have Customers that login on your site to be able to add products to register, login and add products to the cart.

 ### 1. Working Prototype (to do later)